ekxhta/Monkey-Detection-and-Alert-System/README.md

-# Monkey Threat Detection - ML Module
+# Monkey Threat Detection - Machine Learning

 This repository contains the YOLOv8-based model implementation for the Monkey Threat Detection and Alert System.